Reality television: 1980s–1990s

 Sylvania Waters (1992) was an Australian show that depicted a family, similar in concept to An American Family.

 The 1994–95 O. J. Simpson murder case, during which live network television followed suspect Simpson for 90 minutes being chased by police, has been described as a seminal moment in reality television.
 Networks interrupted their regular television programming for months for coverage of the trial and related events.
 Because of Simpson's status as a top athlete and celebrity, the brutal nature of the murders, and issues of race and class in Los Angeles celebrity culture, the sensational case dominated ratings and the public conversation.

 Many reality television stars of the 2000s and 2010s have direct or indirect connections to people involved in the case, most notably Kim Kardashian, daughter of defense attorney Robert Kardashian, and several of her relatives and associates.

 The series Expedition Robinson, created by television producer Charlie Parsons, which first aired in 1997 in Sweden (and was later produced in a large number of other countries as Survivor), added to the Nummer 28/Real World template the idea of competition and elimination.
 Cast members or contestants battled against each other and were removed from the show until only one winner remained (these shows are now sometimes called elimination shows).
-Changing Rooms, a program that began in 1996, showed couples redecorating each other's houses, and was the first reality show with a self-improvement or makeover theme.
+Changing Rooms, a program that began in the UK in 1996, showed couples redecorating each other's houses, and was the first reality show with a self-improvement or makeover theme.
 The dating reality show Streetmate premiered in the UK in 1998.
 Originally created by Gabe Sachs as Street Match, it was a flop in the United States.
 But the show was revamped in the UK by Tiger Aspect Productions and became a cult hit.
 The production team from the original series later created the popular reality shows Strictly Come Dancing, Location, Location, Location, and the revamped MasterChef, among others.
 The 1980s and 1990s were also a time when tabloid talk shows became more popular.
 Many of these featured the same types of unusual or dysfunctional guests who would later become popular as cast members of reality shows.